Diocese of Ogdensburg: Sex abuse

-In 1979, Pastor Liam O'Doherty of St. Ann's Church in St. Regis Falls was indicted on sexual abuse charges involving three 14-year-old girls.
-However, the charges were dismissed six months later and the diocese returned O'Doherty to ministry.
-He was put on permanent sick leave in 1999.
-A woman from Antwerp, New York, sued the Diocese of Ogdensburg in 2002.
-She said that O'Doherty, falsely claiming to be a medical doctor, examined her genitals on one occasion in 1998.
-The woman said that the diocese was negligent in covering up his accusations from 1979.
-Other women in Syracuse and Oswego had accused O'Doherty of the same crimes.

-Pastor John J. Fallon of Holy Angels Parish in Altona was arrested in September 1985 on charges of mailing child pornography.
+John J. Fallon, pastor of Holy Angels Parish in Altona, was arrested in September 1985 on charges of mailing child pornography.
 A film processing lab had discovered 15 images of nude boys on a film disc that Fallon sent them and reported it to the US Postal Service.
 Police found more pornographic images at his residence.
 He pleaded guilty to charges in December 1985 and was sentenced to five years probation along with inpatient treatment.
 In 1988, the diocese placed him as chaplain at St. Joseph's Home in Ogdensburg.
 In a July 2020 lawsuit against the diocese, four men accused Fallon of sexually abusing them during the 1970s and 1980s at three parishes in the diocese.

 In May 2018, Bishop LaValley expressed his opposition to the proposed New York Child Victims Act, which created a one-year window for adults to sue for sexual abuse crimes.
 That same year, LaValley started a compensation program for sexual abuse victims within the diocese.
-In an interview, LaValley made this comment about the scandal: "The Church screwed up big time and people have been hurt immeasurably."
+In an interview, the bishop made this comment about the scandal: "The Church screwed up big time and people have been hurt immeasurably."

 In February 2019, New York Governor Andrew Cuomo signed the Child Victims Act.
 The law created a one-year lookback period in which victims of child sex abuse could file civil lawsuits against abusers that were previously barred by the statute of limitations.
-By the time that the Child Victims Act has passed, the diocese had already paid nearly $5.5 million to settle previous lawsuits, and held in healing masses and reconciliation therapy as well.
-However, twenty-three more lawsuits were filed immediately after the bill's signing.
-On law firm alone stated it already had 30 more lawsuits in waiting.
+By the time that the Child Victims Act has passed, the diocese had already paid nearly $5.5 million to settle previous lawsuits.
+Twenty-three more lawsuits were filed immediately after the bill's signing.

-In May 2020, Cuomo extended the Child Victims Act's statute of limitation deadline to file sex abuse lawsuits from August 2020, to January 2021.
+In May 2020, the Child Victims Act's statute of limitation deadline was extended from August 2020, to January 2021.
 By July 2020, two more law firms announced that they had filed 20 additional sex abuse lawsuits against the diocese.
-In July 2023, the diocese stated that it could no longer afford to pay settlements for the lawsuits and filed for Chapter 11 bankruptcy reorganization in the U.S. Bankruptcy Court in Utica.
+In July 2023, the diocese stated that it could no longer afford to pay settlements and filed for Chapter 11 bankruptcy reorganization in the U.S. Bankruptcy Court in Utica.